Azure/azure-sdk-for-sap-odata/README.md

 ```

 Once this is completed, your built outputs should be in the folder C:\SAPSDKBuildOutput\BinaryDownloads for you to follow the above instructions.

+Note that the script that the script testbuildsdkandsamples.cmd will build the SDK Generator, extract the windows-x64 binaries and then run the samples to test the SDK Generator works you might find this useful if modifying the SDK or template files.

 ## What's next?